 Where: All athletes will stay in the boarding facilities at the Dublin School in Dublin, NH.
 All coaches live in the dorms with the athletes.
 Note - the dorms do not have central air conditioning.
 Although it rarely gets super warm in NH, you may want to bring a fan.
 Rowing will be held out of the brand new Dublin Boathouse.
 Erging, strength training, yoga and meditation will be held on campus.

 When: August 14-19, 2017 High School Foundation Camp (age 14-20).

-All athletes should plan to arrive at Dublin School on their first day of camp by 2pm and depart by 12pm on the last day.
+All athletes should plan to arrive at Dublin School on Aug 14 between 11-1:30pm and be ready to row by 2pm.
+Athletes will depart by 12pm on the last day.
 The closest airport is the Manchester-Boston (MHT) and athletes can use Adventure Limousine or Thomas Charters to arrange transportation to the school.
 If athletes will be driving to New Hampshire with parents and want to stay overnight in the area, Keene New Hampshire is a good option to look for a hotel.

 Cost: Both camps include a RSR T-shirt, RSR Training Journal and RSR Mental-Skills Manual.
 High School athletes will also have the option to attend a College Recruiting session.
 Athletic trainers will be available for all athletes every other day while training at SAS.